bgrabitmap/bgracontrols/README.md

 Author: Boban Spasic.

+### TBCExpandPanel

+A Panel that collapses when clicked on the button.

+Author: Massimo Magnano, Alexander Roth.

 # BGRA Custom Drawn
 BGRA Custom Drawn is a set of controls inherited from Custom Drawn.
 These come with a default dark style that is like Photoshop.